About the event

 By turns ironic, facetious, deadpan, sarcastic, wry, wisecracking, and waggish, Lebowitz’s prose is wickedly entertaining.
 Her two books are collected in the Fran Lebowitz Reader, with a new preface by the author.
 Lebowitz is also the author of the children’s book Mr. Chas and Lisa Sue Meet the Pandas.

 In 2010, Martin Scorsese directed a documentary about Lebowitz for HBO titled Public Speaking.
-A new limited documentary series Pretend It’s a City, also directed by Martin Scorsese, premiered on Netflix January 8, 2021.
+A new limited documentary series Pretend It’s a City, also directed by Martin Scorsese, premiered on Netflix January 8, 2021 and is nominated for an Emmy award.